• Skip to main content

 A headshot of Liz holding Gizmo, a small Yorkie with his tongue out.

 I started creating my own recipes when I realized that baking blogs usually shared complicated and time-consuming recipes that needed a lot of kitchen equipment and a lot of ingredients.
-But I knew that baking did not need to be difficult!
+When my grandma mentioned that I should write a cookbook, that inspired me to turn my super simple recipes into a blog.
 As much as I love to make these super simple recipes for my friends and family, I also love being able to share them with you!

-Learn more about me →
+Learn more about me!

 Trending Recipes